ivan281102/Git-Github-Markdown/Homework.md

 ## Get the state of the computer

 `lscpu`At least in Linux, which is the operating system I use, this command is useful to see the state of the computer.

+# The git / github

+Here are some of the most important commands we can use in git